Adityasirsam123/smart-caloree-tracker/README.md

-# Calorie Calculator Website by Aditya Sirsam 🖩
+# Calorie Calculator Website by Aditya  🖩